AFLplusplus/AFLplusplus/README.md

 single bug can be reached in multiple ways, there will be some count inflation early in the process, but this should quickly taper off.

-The file names for crashes and hangs are correlated with parent, non-faulting queue entries.
+The file names for crashes and hangs are correlated with the parent, non-faulting queue entries.
 This should help with debugging.

 When you can't reproduce a crash found by afl-fuzz, the most likely cause is